Physics: Scientific Revolution

+19th century

-The discovery of new laws in thermodynamics, chemistry, and electromagnetics resulted from research efforts during the Industrial Revolution as energy needs increased.
-The laws comprising classical physics remain very widely used for objects on everyday scales travelling at non-relativistic speeds, since they provide a very close approximation in such situations, and theories such as quantum mechanics and the theory of relativity simplify to their classical equivalents at such scales.
-Inaccuracies in classical mechanics for very small objects and very high velocities led to the development of modern physics in the 20th century.
+The discovery of laws in thermodynamics, chemistry, and electromagnetics resulted from research efforts during the Industrial Revolution as energy needs increased.
+By the end of the 19th century, theories of thermodynamics, mechanics, and electromagnetics matched a wide variety of observations.
+Taken together these theories became the basis for what would later be called classical physics.

-Modern
+A few experimental results remained inexplicable.
+Classical electromagnetism presumed a medium, an luminiferous aether to support the propagation of waves, but this medium could not be detected.
+The intensity of light from hot glowing blackbody objects did not match the predictions of thermodynamics and electromagnetism.
+The character of electron emission of illuminated metals differed from predictions.
+These failures, seemingly insignificant in the big picture would upset the physics world in first two decades of the 20th century.

+20th century

 Modern physics began in the early 20th century with the work of Max Planck in quantum theory and Albert Einstein's theory of relativity.
 Both of these theories came about due to inaccuracies in classical mechanics in certain situations.
 Classical mechanics predicted that the speed of light depends on the motion of the observer, which could not be resolved with the constant speed predicted by Maxwell's equations of electromagnetism.
 This discrepancy was corrected by Einstein's theory of special relativity, which replaced classical mechanics for fast-moving bodies and allowed for a constant speed of light.
 Black-body radiation provided another problem for classical physics, which was corrected when Planck proposed that the excitation of material oscillators is possible only in discrete steps proportional to their frequency.
 This, along with the photoelectric effect and a complete theory predicting discrete energy levels of electron orbitals, led to the theory of quantum mechanics improving on classical physics at very small scales.

 Quantum mechanics would come to be pioneered by Werner Heisenberg, Erwin Schrödinger and Paul Dirac.
 From this early work, and work in related fields, the Standard Model of particle physics was derived.
 Following the discovery of a particle with properties consistent with the Higgs boson at CERN in 2012, all fundamental particles predicted by the standard model, and no others, appear to exist; however, physics beyond the Standard Model, with theories such as supersymmetry, is an active area of research.
 Areas of mathematics in general are important to this field, such as the study of probabilities and groups.